Mensa Membership in Mensa requires a score in the top 2% on a sta... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, indicating that data near the mean are more frequent in occurrence than data far from the mean.
 In the context of IQ scores, this means that most individuals score around the average (100), with fewer individuals scoring significantly higher or lower.
-Understanding this concept is crucial for interpreting how individual scores relate to the mean.
+Understanding this concept is crucial for determining percentiles and interpreting scores.

 Recommended video: